Why

 The global human rights epidemic plaguing the FD community is actively being ignored.
 The time is NOW to make radical change.
 We can do that by gathering on a regular basis with one common goal:

-If face equality becomes a reality, it will mean that physical appearance will no longer be a measure of a person's worth.
+If face equity becomes a reality, it will mean that physical appearance will no longer be a measure of a person's worth.
 It will mean that as humans, we will have evolved to value and connect to each other based on who we are, not what we look like.
 It will mean greater innovation in societies and wholeness in our communities.
 Because when we demolish arbitrary barriers that are meant to keep people out, we invite in invaluable wisdom and life experience that can innovate prosperity for everyone.
-I'd call that a win-win.
+That's a win-win.

 I have hope in the passionate people around the world who's activism brings about visibility and change.